-James' focus is on addressing the energy diversity challenges and opportunities for the Port.
+the Port.
 With over 30 years of international experience in the energy sector, he has a clear understanding of traditional and developing energy markets having worked in various roles with Royal Dutch Shell.
-He brings wide ranging commercial experience to his role as a Non-Executive Director and aims to continue the progress made on energy developments within the Port for the benefit of the wider community of west Wales.
+He brings wide ranging commercial experience to his role as a Non-Executive Director and aims to continue diversity challenges and opportunities for the progress made on energy developments within the Port for the benefit of the wider community of west Wales.